NicholasTroutman/DAG_Simulation/README.md

 ## Acknowledgments

+Thanks to my advisor Weidong (Larry) Shi at the University of Houston for guiding me and this project.

-Many thanks to Dominik Harz (nud3l) for his help and suggestions during development of this software.
+(IOTA TANGLE SIMULATOR) Many thanks to Dominik Harz (nud3l) for his help and suggestions during development of this software.